 Not exactly.
 While the traits of opponents have influence, it’s possible for a tight winning player to enter only half as many pots as a loose winning player.
 And both can have exactly the same profit expectation.
 Why?

 It’s because most of the hands you play in poker are marginal.
-Relatively few are clearly profitable.
-You can decide to play all of the borderline hands are none.
+Relatively few are significantly profitable.
+You can decide to play all of the borderline hands or none.
 It won’t matter much, except that in some games, you’ll have better psychological command of opponents by playing extra hands and appearing lively.
+This often negates the coin-flip disadvantage explained in Concept 1 above.
 In general, though, borderline hands are just that.
 You can play them or not.
 Your choice.

 That’s why the argument over loose versus tight play is sometimes silly.
-Sometimes, it doesn’t much matter!
+Often, it doesn’t much matter!

 And because it doesn’t much matter, you should choose to play extra hands when they have the greatest influence on opponents.
 Remember, you’re objective is to win extra calls when you hold superior hands.
 Appearing loose helps that happen.

 However, when your luck has been bad and opponents notice, they’re inspired and play better.
-Previously borderline hands can become unprofitable against motivated opponents.
+Because they aren’t intimidated by you, they take advantage of small edges.
+Previously borderline hands can become unprofitable against observant and motivated opponents.
 So, hunkering down and playing fewer hands is usually the best strategy when you’re losing.
 It has nothing to do with superstition.
 It’s about how opponents relate to you.

 Borderline hands are your friends.
 Play them or not as the situations dictates.